Phil Vickery (rugby union): Representative career

 A rib injury prevented him from captaining the non-capped match against the New Zealand Barbarians in December 2003.
 Although he took a full part in the 2004 Six Nations, another back operation in May ruled him out of the summer tour to New Zealand and Australia.
 He returned to rugby only in late October 2004.

 Making his international comeback, he came on as a replacement against South Africa for the first Autumn Test between the two sides on 18 November 2006.
 After playing well, he drove over to score the winning try, which was converted by Andy Goode, and England won their first game since February that year.

-He was selected on 2 January by new England Head Coach Brian Ashton to captain the side during the 2007 Six Nations and 2007 Rugby World Cup.
+He was selected on 2 January by new England head coach Brian Ashton to captain the side during the 2007 Six Nations Championship and 2007 Rugby World Cup.
 He was one of only four players to have started both the 2003 and 2007 RWC Finals, the other three being Jonny Wilkinson, Jason Robinson and Ben Kay.

 Also, on 8 January 2008 he was selected in the squad for the 2008 Six Nations Championship by Brian Ashton.
 He played every game except for the 23–19 win over Italy which he missed through injury.
 He was selected to tour South Africa with the 2009 British & Irish Lions, starting the first and third test.
 He took a merciless pounding from Tendai Mtawarira in the first test in particular, probably the worst of his career.
 To his credit, he performed admirably in the third test when he replaced the injured Adam Jones to start.